Four reasons to recommend investments in early-stage companies

 EIS investments have the following valuable tax benefits to compensate for some of the risks of investing in early-stage businesses: 30% upfront income tax relief, tax-free growth, loss relief that can be claimed against income or gains, and the ability to defer capital gains made on the sale of other assets.
 EIS shares also qualify for relief from inheritance tax.

+This is a high-risk investment.
 The value of an investment, and any income from it, can fall as well as rise.
-Investors may not get back the full amount they invest.
+Investors could end up getting back less than they put in.

 You might hear a client say, “Cazoo is one of my investments.”